"The truth of the matter is that our lives and our health depends on that sleep."

 - Different infections

 Effects of being Sleep Deprived

-Being sleep deprived is a kind of stress.
+Being sleep deprived is a kind ofstress.
 Your body perceives this stress and it can increase your cortisol levels.
 When cortisol goes up, a lot of things happen.
-It can precipitate weight gain, over time it can reduce your immune function.
-Cortisol breaks down things like the collagen in your muscles and in your skin so you can actually get worse skin from being sleep deprived.
+It can precipitate weight gain, and over time it can reduce your immune function.
+Cortisol breaks down things like the collagen in your muscles and in your skin so you can actually getworse skin from being sleep deprived.

-It can lead to hunger which then can lead to weight gain.
-This is because there are two hormones; leptin and ghrelin that control our appetite that get out of whack when you haven’t slept.
+It can lead to hunger, which then can lead to weight gain.
+This is because there are two hormones; leptin and ghrelin, which control our appetite and get out of whack when you haven’t slept.
 You might start seeking out carbohydrates and fatty foods, or end up eating more food that day.
 Leptin, which is the hormone that is supposed to tell you that you’ve had enough to eat, plummets.
 Ghrelin on the other hand, which is the hormone that stimulates the appetite, skyrockets.
 So you end up in this situation where your body is telling you to eat a lot more of something and not telling it to shut off when you’ve had enough.
-This can lead to weight gain and things like diabetes.
+This can lead toweight gain and things likediabetes.

 Sleep deprivation also decreases your testosterone levels.
-Especially in men, if you’re sleep deprived your libido goes down and you might find that you don’t heal as well or your muscle mass decreases.
+Especially in men, if you’re sleep deprived yourlibido can go down and you might find that you don’t heal as well or your muscle mass decreases.
 This is because testosterone is important for driving our metabolism.
-You might be set up more for things like muscle tears and sprains.
+You might become more prone to things like muscle tears and sprains.
 Both men and women may also experience a decrease in fertility.

 Poor Immune Function